Wasappli/WAAppRouting/README.md

 ## Which Uses?
 - For all iOS: enable linking in your app.
 It is always useful to tell your app to go to `home/events/3/register` with some magic involved.
 - For iOS 9: supports deeplinks (like [Twitter app](https://itunes.apple.com/us/app/twitter/id333903271?mt=8)).
-Opening this URL [Me on twitter](http://twitter.com/ipodishima) would opened directly the app instead of the website.
+Opening this URL [Me on twitter](http://twitter.com/ipodishima) would be opened directly in the app instead of the website.
 - For iOS 9: respond to a [search event](#search).
-By using [CoreSpotlight](https://developer.apple.com/library/prerelease/ios/documentation/General/Conceptual/AppSearch/index.html#//apple_ref/doc/uid/TP40016308-CH4-SW1), users can go to your app by opening from a search result like a booking.
+By using [CoreSpotlight](https://developer.apple.com/library/prerelease/ios/documentation/General/Conceptual/AppSearch/index.html#//apple_ref/doc/uid/TP40016308-CH4-SW1), users can go to your app by opening it from a search result like a booking.
 At this point, you need to consider to `goto://bookings/bookingFromSearchID`.
 Please take a look at an implementation of routing using a library which automatically index your `CoreData` stack [WACoreDataSpotlight](https://github.com/Wasappli/WACoreDataSpotlight).
 - For iOS 9 and more specifically new iPhones 6S and 6+S: respond to [3D Touch](#3d-touch)